femto/minion/SECURITY.md

 ## Reporting a Vulnerability

-If you have any vulnerability reports, please contact alexanderwu@deepwisdom.ai .
+If you have any vulnerability reports, please contact femtowin@gmail.com .